 High mode is very stable at 400 lumens for the first 2 hours and 10 minutes.
-At that point, it drops to about 208 lumens and continuous until it turns off at 2 hours and 46 minutes.
+At that point, it drops to about 208 lumens and continues until it turns off at 2 hours and 46 minutes.

 Medium mode is also very stable for 5 hours and 44 minutes at 208 lumens.

 Measurements were taken both indoors and outdoors with a professional Hagner E4-X Lux Meter.
-I took measurements at both 5m for indoors and 10m for outdoors.

 Measured indoors at 5 meters: